 You should contact your sponsor and ask them to confirm in writing to Liverpool Hope University that they are sponsoring you and the total amount of fees they are paying for the academic year.
 Please note that we need a new letter for every academic year of study and until we have received this letter then the student remains responsible for their own fees.

 Students can pay the accommodation charge in full before arrival at Liverpool Hope University.
-Payment should be made through the on-line accommodation payment facility that will be available through your Student Record Management system (SRM) from around the middle of August 2016 (details of how to access this will be sent to you nearer the time).
+Payment should be made through the on-line accommodation payment facility that will be available through your University Information Portal from around the middle of August 2014 (details of how to access this will be sent to you nearer the time).
 If you do not have access to a computer, payments can be made at the Finance Office at Hope Park or by telephoning 0151 291 3339 during the hours of 9.00am to 5.00pm, Monday to Friday and can be made by cash, cheque or credit/debit card, such as Delta, Maestro, Visa and MasterCard.

 Students who do not choose to pay the full charge in advance are required to make an initial payment (approximately 15% of the total residence charge) before arrival and agree one of the following payment plans for the balance.
 Again, the initial payment and the payment plan should be set up using the on-line accommodation payment facility.

-1. Initial payment of 15% - the remainder to be paid in five monthly payments from October 2016 to February 2017, by one of the methods detailed above
+Payment Plan Option 5 - five monthly payments from October 2015 to February 2016, by one of the methods detailed above

-2. Initial payment of 15% - the remainder to be paid in three payments in October 2016, January 2017 and April 2017, by one of the methods detailed above
+Payment Plan Option 3 - three payments in October 2015, January 2016 and April 2016, by one of the methods detailed above

 You can pay the instalments either by Direct Debit, Credit/Debit card or by post-dated cheque.